Budgeting Tips for Single Moms — Stretching One Income Across a Family

 Tip 3 — childcare is the line that breaks most single-mom budgets

+Childcare costs vary by region — sometimes more in expensive metros, sometimes less in rural areas or with subsidised programmes.
 The category needs its own line, its own scrutiny, and its own optimisation.
-Worth investigating:

 The right answer is household-specific.
-The point is that childcare is rarely a fixed cost in the way most budgets treat it — it can usually be optimised by 10–30% with deliberate effort.
+The point is that childcare is rarely a fixed cost in the way most budgets treat it — it can be optimised by 10–30% with deliberate effort.

 Tip 4 — know the tax credits and benefits that apply specifically to your situation

-The U.S. tax code includes several credits and structures that apply specifically to single-parent households:
+The U.S. tax code includes several credits and structures that apply specifically to single-parent households.

 Free tax preparation through the IRS's VITA programme is available to most single-mom households and ensures these credits are claimed correctly.
 Underclaimed credits are one of the largest sources of left-on-the-table money for single-parent households.